AtanleyPA/AtanleyPA.github.io/README.md

 *Profit by Product:* Visual representation of the profit from each product.

-*Sales trend:* A graphical representation of the amoount of sales over the perion of time.
+*Sales trend:* A graphical representation of the amount of sales over the perion of time.

 *Profit MoM:* This shows month over month percentage fluctations in the profit margin.